multiversx/mx-docs/docs/sdk-and-tools/sdk-py/mxpy-cli.md

 mxpy deps install rust --overwrite
 ```

-If the configuration is not altered **the default version** will be installed.
+If the configuration is not altered, **the default version** will be installed.

 :::note Default rust version
 Generally speaking, the default `rust` version installed by `mxpy` is the one referenced by [the latest Docker image](https://github.com/multiversx/mx-sdk-rust-contract-builder/blob/main/Dockerfile) used for reproducible builds.